clee23-utas/Coffee-Sales-Analysis/README.md

-# Coffee Sales Analysis with Power BI and MySQL
+# Coffee Sales Analysis Dashboard
+![Coffee Sales Analysis Dashboard](images/Coffee_Sales_Analysis_Dashboard.png)

 ## Project Overview
-This repository contains a Coffee Sales Analysis dashboard designed to analyze sales data for a coffee shop.
-The goal is to gain insights into daily sales trends, popular products, and peak business hours.
-The dashboard provides visualizations and interactive features to explore the data effectively.
+Welcome to the Coffee Shop Sales Analysis Dashboard!
+This Power BI dashboard provides an in-depth analysis of sales data for a coffee shop.
+The dashboard helps us understand the daily sales trends, popular products, and peak business hours, enabling us to make data-driven decisions to enhance our business strategy.

-![Coffee Sales Analysis Dashboard](images/Coffee_Sales_Analysis_Dashboard.png)

 ## Features
 - **Sales Overview**: Provides a quick summary of total sales, orders, quantity sold, and month-on-month differences, with a customizable filter for viewing specific months.